Horizon-bound objects: Kerr--Vaidya solutions: Kerr--Vaidya spacetimes

-The dynamical case is considerably more complicated, as a general time-dependent axisymmetric metric contains seven functions of three variables (say, $t$, $r$ and $\theta$) that enter the Einstein equations via six independent combinations \cite{C:92}.
-Here we consider a much simpler model.
-Kerr--Vaidya metrics are the simplest non-stationary generalisations of the Kerr metric.
 The easiest formal way to obtain the Kerr metric is to follow the complex-valued Newman--Janis transformation \cite{C:92,SKMHH:03} starting with the Schwarzschild metric written in either retarded or advanced Eddington--Finkelstein coordinates.
 Kerr--Vaidya metrics result from the Kerr metric if the mass is instead allowed to be function of the advanced or retarded null coordinate \cite{heje:79,DT:20}.

-Hence a practical starting point is the Kerr metric written using the ingoing or outgoing principal null congruences \cite{C:92,O:95} and making the mass dependant on the relevant null coordinate.
-The advanced/ingoing Kerr--Vaidya metric is given by
+These can also be obtained through the application of a Newman-Janis transformation to the corresponding Vaidya metrics~\cite{CK:77, DT:20}, and can be generalized to gKV metrics by allowing $a$ to also vary as a function of a null coordinate.
+Hence a practical starting point is the Kerr metric written using the ingoing or outgoing principal null congruences \cite{C:92,O:95} and making the mass dependent on the relevant null coordinate.